View our hours of operation, services, and policies during the COVID-19 pandemic at www.westsidehealth.org/coronavirus.

 I got a first dose of the COVID-19 vaccine somewhere else, can I get a second dose at Westside?

-Patients at Westside may be able to receive a second dose of vaccine depending on the vaccine type we have available.
+Vaccines given at Westside may be second doses of vaccine depending on the vaccine type we have available.

 What is the difference between the three vaccine options?